Phisto/Moodle-HU-App/README.md

 ## Overview

-This app was written to access a user account on the Moodle™ instance of the 'Humboldt-Universität zu Berlin'.
+I wrote this app to access a user account on the Moodle™ instance of the 'Humboldt-Universität zu Berlin'.

 ### Screnshots